Golden State Killer Joseph DeAngelo Sentenced to Life in Prison Without Parole - E! Online

 "For the last three days," Spitzer later said, "we heard about the 13 lives that were cut short in murder.
 We heard of the memories that were never made.
 We heard of the dozens and dozens of sexual assault victims who had to go through that depraved act while some of their husbands watched, which is beyond comprehension...As he was destroying your lives, he got to be on his boat, blow out birthday candles, hold his granddaughter, but all the time in the back of his mind, he knew, he knew—we would get him."

-In June, DeAngelo, who was identified and arrested 32 years after he murdered his last victim in 2018, pleaded guilty to 13 counts of first-degree murder and 13 additional felony counts of kidnapping to commit robbery dating back to the 1970s and 1980s.
+In June, DeAngelo, who was identified and arrested 32 years after he murdered his last victim in 2018, pleaded guilty to 13 counts of first-degree murder and 13 additional felony counts of kidnapping to commit robbery dating back to the 1970s and 1980s in California.
 As part of a plea agreement to not inflict the death penalty, DeAngelo also admitted to uncharged crimes, including attempted murder, kidnapping to commit robbery, rape, robbery, first-degree burglary and false imprisonment.